B612-Asteroid-Institute/quivr/README.md

 ### Customizing behavior with methods

-Because Quiver tables are just Python classes, you can customize the behavior of your tables by adding or overriding methods.
+Because Quivr tables are just Python classes, you can customize the behavior of your tables by adding or overriding methods.
 For example, if you want to add a method to compute the total mass of the asteroids in the table, you can do so like this: